princekumar2326/OS-Project/README.md

 Unlike traditional static explanations, this system provides interactive simulations, enabling users to observe disk head movement and analyze performance metrics such as seek time and efficiency.

-👉AI Concept Used in the Project
+👉AI Concept Used in the Project:

 Although classic disk scheduling algorithms are rule-based, this project applies Artificial Intelligence principles such as: